manfredsteyer/2023_01_11/index.md

 Provider Factories return an instance of EnvironmentProviders.
 Technically, this is a wrapper for a ``Provider`` array.
 The property holding this array is prefixed with ``ɵ`` and hence marked as internal.
 Hence, EnvironmentProviders becomes a black box for the application.
 Also, this makes sure that the providers can only be used for Environment Injectors like the root injector or the injector of a (lazy or not lazy) route.

 As the Providers array is internal, we cannot access it.
 This also prevents combining provider arrays coming from several libraries.
-To bypass this limitation, however, we can cross cast EnvironmentProviders into a custom type mimicking the internal structure.
+To bypass this limitation, however, we can cross-cast EnvironmentProviders into a custom type mimicking the internal structure.

-This pattern needs to be used carefully because it can lead to too much provided services.
+This pattern needs to be used carefully because it can lead to too many provided services.
 This, in turn, can influence tree-shakability.
 However, it also helps to hide implementation details from the consumer.
-For instance, when providing a library with the business logic for a given domain of your application, a Aggregating Provider Factory could set up the NGRX store including a feature slice and reducers for the domain.
+For instance, when providing a library with the business logic for a given domain of your application, an Aggregating Provider Factory could set up the NGRX store, including a feature slice and reducers for the domain.
 The consumer of the domain library doesn't need to burden themselves with these technical aspects.

 ### Example

-To mimic the EnvironmentProviders internal structure, we create a type called ``InternalEnvironmentProviders``:
+To mimic the ``EnvironmentProviders`` internal structure, we create a type called ``InternalEnvironmentProviders``:

 ```typescript
 type InternalEnvironmentProviders = {